 Baynanza is a celebration of Biscayne Bay and its significance as one of our most important ecological systems in South Florida.
-While Baynanza includes more than 25 great events throughout March and April, the event that has become nearly synonymous with this celebration is the Biscayne Bay Cleanup Day.
+While Baynanza includes more than 25 great events spanning over five weeks throughout March and April, the Biscayne Bay Cleanup Day event has become nearly synonymous with this celebration.

 What to bring to the event

-Remember to wear closed-toe shoes (tennis shoes) and bring gloves, water and snacks for your volunteers.
+Remember to wear closed-toe shoes (tennis-type shoes) and bring gloves, water and snacks for volunteers in your party.

 There will be plenty of free trash bags to fill.
-However, in addition to work gloves and closed-toe shoes (tennis shoes), there are other items that we suggest you bring with you to the Cleanup Day:
+However, we suggest you bring the following items with you to the Cleanup Day:

 - Extra water